Hilary Bradt Talks Argentina, Chile and the Falkland Islands with Rainbow Tours

 I think, though, the main highlight was our walk to Volunteer Point to see the king penguins.
 It should have been a five-day hike but word got around that two visitors were on their way and we were collected, housed, fed and entertained by the farmers living out in the ‘camp’.

 Q: ...and the second?

 Undoubtedly seeing an all-white penguin!
-No one had told me there was an albino gentoo penguin (actually not totally albino – it had black flippers) and I went out one evening on my own to see what wildlife was around, and there it was outside its burrow.
+No one had told me there was a Magellanic penguin (actually not totally albino – it had black flippers) and I went out one evening on my own to see what wildlife was around, and there it was outside its burrow.
 I could hardly believe my eyes.

 An albino gentoo penguin, by Hilary Bradt

 Q: Any special memories that have stayed with you for all those years?